vihari/slides/mlr_iitb.md

 ### It did memorize the dataset ###

 ![Loss when SGD is used](md_slides/_images/expt/cifar10_rnd_90K.png)

+Note: This is when the model is trained on CIFAR10 with randomized labels.

 In the case when I missed the first line in the image preprocessing, the loss behavior is shown in the image below.